sinlihchin/netflix_project/README.md

 # Investigating Netflix Movies and Guest Stars in The Office

-## Manipulating and visualizing movie and TV data - DataCamp Guide Project
+## Manipulate and visualize movie and TV data - DataCamp Guided Project